-At the Gold Coast 2018 Games, Team England competed four para-powerlifting medals and won three medals.
+At the Gold Coast 2018 Games, Team England competed in four para powerlifting medals and won three medals.

 Athletes are separated by weight categories and the event was first included at the 2002 Commonwealth Games in Manchester.

-Para powerlifting is fully integrated into the Commonwealth Games and will see athletes lift up to three times their bodyweight from a prone bench, pushing up phenomenal weights to arms length.
+Para powerlifting is fully integrated into the Commonwealth Games and can feature athletes lifting up to three times their bodyweight from a prone bench, pushing up phenomenal weights to arm's length.

 The aim of the game is to lift as much weight as possible.
 Team England were second on the Gold Coast 2018 medal table, with a total of three medals; Louise Sugden, Ali Jawad and Zoe Newson.

 Para powerlifting will be contested alongside weightlifting at the NEC at the Games in Birmingham in 2022.